Disabled Child Caregiver

 Choosing the right caregiver is not a decision that can be made in a single interview.
 The candidate must be evaluated both technically and behaviorally.
 At this point, professional process management comes into play.

-Unplanned and hasty choices often lead to the risk of choosing the wrong caregiver.
+Unplanned and quick selections often lead to the risk of wrong caregiver selection.
 This causes the process to revert and families to search again.

 Therefore, the healthiest approach is to proceed with a systematic process where candidates are filtered according to specific criteria and directed according to needs.